 On April 30, 1900, the color of South Pass Lighthouse was changed from red to white with a black lantern to help mariners distinguish it from the dark tower at Southwest Pass.

-The first-order Fresnel lens was removed from South Pass Lighthouse and replaced by a DCB-224 in 1951.
+The first-order Fresnel lens was removed from South Pass Lighthouse and replaced by a DCB-224 around 1945.
 The tall iron tower, which remains active to this day, lost its resident keepers in 1971.

 - Head: Henry Heistand (1832 1835), William R. Knight (1835 at least 1841), Robert Johnson (1843 1849), John Marshall (1849 ), Charles Harris (1851 1852), George Buell (1852 1856), R.E.
 Knight (1856 1857), James Fisher (1857 1861), James Henningson (1862 1864), Henry Brown (1864 1866), Erasmus Lind (1866 1867), Frank Ripps (1867 1868), Edward Killian (1868 1871), William Mitchell (1871 1873), Seth W. Kipp (1873 1879), John Anderson (1879 1881), Richard A. Fitzgerald (1881 1905), Edward W. Fitzgerald (1905 1910), Leonard F. Edgecombe (1910 at least 1921), Louis Buras (1926 1931), Steven Coloudrovich (1931 1935), Steven Coludrovich (1938 at least 1941).